matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 We provide two API endpoints, one to paginate relations based in normal topological order, the second to paginate aggregated annotations.

+Both APIs behave in a similar way to `/messages`, except using `next_batch` and `prev_batch` names (in line with `/sync` API).
+Clients can start paginating either from the earliest or latest events using the `dir` param.

 Standard pagination API looks like the following, where you can optionally specify relation and event type to filter by.
-The `dir` param allows client to paginate forwards or backwards.

 ```
 GET /_matrix/client/r0/rooms/{roomID}/relations/{eventID}[/{relationType}[/{eventType}]]